FrancesCoronel/personal-website-v3/_portfolio/2014-09-14-ai-internships.md

     > What the author, Danny Bickson, has to say:
     >
-    > > *“I believe that every graduate student should try to do at
+    > > *"I believe that every graduate student should try to do at
     > > least two internships in the industry.
 It is a great experience.
     > > Below you can find a list I compiled by aggregating information
     > > from some of the companies I am in touch with as a part of our